-In February 2024, we issued \$750.0 million aggregate principal amount of senior, unsecured notes as follows: \$500.0 million of 4.700% senior, unsecured notes (the "2024 Senior Notes") due February 1, 2034; and an additional \$250.0 million of 4.950% senior, unsecured notes due July 15, 2052 which was originally issued in June 2022, resulting in an aggregate principal amount of \$1.45 billion.
-The net proceeds will be used for general corporate purposes, including repayment of outstanding indebtedness at or prior to maturity.
+In February 2024, KLA Corporation (the "Issuer") issued \$750.0 million aggregate principal amount of senior, unsecured notes as follows: \$500.0 million of 4.700% senior, unsecured notes (the "2024 Senior Notes") due February 1, 2034; and an additional \$250.0 million of 4.950% senior, unsecured notes due July 15, 2052 which was originally issued in June 2022, resulting in an aggregate principal amount of \$1.45 billion.
+The net proceeds were used for general corporate purposes, including repayment of outstanding indebtedness at or prior to maturity.

-Prior to February 2024, the following aggregate principal amounts of senior, unsecured long-term notes were issued in the following periods: \$0.00 billion in June 2022 (the "2022 Senior Notes"), \$750.0 million in February 2020 (the "2020 Senior Notes"), \$1.20 billion in March 2019 (the "2019 Senior Notes") and \$2.50 billion in November 2014 (the "2014 Senior Notes").
+Prior to February 2024, the following aggregate principal amounts of senior, unsecured long-term notes were issued in the following periods: \$.00 billion in June 2022 (the "2022 Senior Notes"), \$750.0 million in February 2020 (the "2020 Senior Notes"), \$1.20 billion in March 2019 (the "2019 Senior Notes") and \$2.50 billion in November 2014 (the "2014 Senior Notes").
 These, along with the 2024 Senior Notes, are collectively referred to as the "Senior Notes."
+In November 2024, we repaid \$750.0 million of the 2014 Senior Notes that were due on November 1, 2024.

 The original discounts on the Senior Notes are being amortized over the life of the debt.
 Interest is payable as follows: semi-annually on February 1 and August 1 of each year for the 2024 Senior Notes; semi-annually on January 15 and July 15 of each year for the 2022 Senior Notes; semi-annually on March 1 and September 1 of each year for the 2020 Senior Notes; semi-annually on March 15 and September 15 of each year for the 2019 Senior Notes; and semi-annually on May 1 and November 1 of each year for the 2014 Senior Notes.
+The Senior Notes rank senior in right of payment to all of the Issuer's future subordinated indebtedness, equally in right of payment with all of the Issuer's existing and future unsecured and unsubordinated indebtedness, are effectively subordinated in right of payment to all of the Issuer's future secured indebtedness and structurally subordinated in payment to all existing and future indebtedness and other liabilities of the Issuer's subsidiaries.
 The relevant indentures for the Senior Notes (collectively, the "Indenture") include covenants that limit our ability to grant liens on our facilities and enter into sale and leaseback transactions.